youssef-mansor/TheAgentCompany/workspaces/tasks/hr-create-employee-manual/checkpoints.md

 ## Checkpoint 3 (1pt)

-The manual is formatted for readability, with headings, subheadings, bullet points and table of contents where necessary.
+The manual is formatted for readability.